core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 |     |                  | ; see Section 3.2.          | [this]     |
 {: align="left"}

-// RFC Ed.: replace [this] with RFC number and remove this note
+// RFC Ed.: please replace [this] with RFC number and remove this note

 # Acknowledgments